Axiomatic47/mini_simulations/documentation/validation_framework.md

    - Document parameter values that produce best empirical fit

+# Add these instructions to complete the update to validation_framework.md:

+1. Open validation_framework.md
+2. Go to the end of the file
+3. Add the following section:

 ## Robust Error Handling

 The validation framework includes comprehensive error handling and graceful degradation features to ensure validation processes can continue even when individual components encounter issues.